hsmalley/velvet-chains-ttrpg/src/content/docs/adventures/adv-fractured-choir.md

 - **Material:** Access to Echo-tech blueprints.
 - **Emotional:** Reconciliation between captains.
 - **Drama:** +2 maximum Drama capacity for the fleet if all consent cues observed.
+- **Tri-Engine Effect:** Each act of harmony can convert 1 Echo Token into a Hope die or remove one Fear token from the GM’s pool.

 ---